 If you're looking for the best earplugs to use for loud events, I've got you covered.
-As a professional music photographer, working around loud music is literally my job — and I have used just about every type of earplug out there, from the cheapest foam earplugs to custom-molded earplugs that cost hundreds of dollars.
+As a professional music photographer, working around loud music is literally my job — and I have used just about every type of earplug out there, from the cheapest foam options to custom-molded earplugs that cost hundreds of dollars.

 This article breaks down my recommendations for the best type of earplug for every kind of event, based on the noise protection you need, ease of use, and comfort.